 As diets have changed and food sensitivities have become more widespread, Dollywood’s foods team has adapted to meet the needs of the park’s guests.
 Thanks to Start Fresh, a program created by Dollywood employees, vegetarian and gluten-free items are available throughout the park.
 Guests with food allergies also have various choices.

 “We did a lot of research into celiac disease,” Lindsey explained.
 “We then asked people with the disease how they deal with it, and just learned from them.
 We created Start Fresh, which has since been copyright protected and implemented at other parks.
-Thanks to the program, we have a lot of healthy options.
-To aid guests, we’re creating a list with items for those who need a vegan or gluten-free diet, or have various allergies.
-The list will be available on the website and at guest services.”
+Thanks to the program, we have a lot of healthy options.”